 These are the two most important webhooks to listen to:

-- Product status changed webhook: Lets you know when an application's statusfield changes in PassFort and what the value of the field is.
+- Product status changed webhook: Lets you know when the value of an application's statusfield changes in PassFort and what the value of the field is.
 Learn more about the Product status changed webhook.

-- Product badge changed webhook: Let you know when an application's flagfield changes in PassFort and what the value of the field is.
+- Product badge changed webhook: Let you know when the value of an application's flagfield changes in PassFort and what the new value of the key is.
 Learn more about the Product badge changed webhook.

-When an application's status or flag changes, use the customer_ref returned in the webhook callback to lookup the matching Salesforce object you're using for applicants.
+When an application's status or flag changes, use the customer_ref field returned in the webhook callback to lookup the matching Salesforce object you're using for applicants.

-Next, use the application id returned in the webhook callback to find the Salesforce object's application with the matching Application ID, and update the application's
+Next, use the application id field returned in the webhook callback to find the Salesforce object's application with the matching Application ID, and update the application's

 Flag field with the new data from the callback.

 If the Salesforce object you're using for applicants doesn't have an application with a matching application id, create a new application.

 CANCELLED, you should revoke the applicant's access to your product).
-For a detailed explanation of how you might want to use statuses and flags, as well as a description of other webhooks you may want to listen to, see Manage product applications.
+For a detailed explanation of how you might want to use statuses and flags, see Manage product applications.
+To get a description of other webhooks you may want to listen to, see Configuring webhooks.